netdata/netdata/python.d/README.md

     host: 'otherhost'
 ```

 If no configuration is given, module will attempt to connect to `ntpd` on `::1:123` or `127.0.0.1:123` and show charts for the systemvars.
-Use `all_peers: yes` to also show the charts for configured peers.
+Use `show_peers: yes` to also show the charts for configured peers.
 Local peers (127.*) are hidden by default, use `peer_filter: ''` to show all.

 ---